mskf1383/pashmak/README.md

 out $somevar; # you will get VariableError: undefined variable $somevar (because it was deleted by free command)
 ```

-also you can make free more than one variable with `free` command:
+Also you can make free more than one variable with `free` command:

 ```bash
 free $var1 $var2 $var3; # ...